2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 As mentioned earlier in this section, Twitter and Telegram are the two primary communication channels used in Europe (and possibly worldwide).

-However, you are probably aware that **Telegram is not the most secure and confidential messaging service and that Twitter is not a company known for freedom of expression**.
+However, you are probably aware that **Telegram is not the most secure or confidential messaging service, and Twitter is not a company known for its freedom of expression**.

 In this sense, **it is entirely relevant--when you have time to allocate--to start thinking about alternatives**.